ALovaldi/DDQN-Atari-ToL-prediction/DQN-eval/README.md

 ```
 ./DQN.py --env breakout.bin
 # use `--algo` to select other DQN algorithms.
 See `-h` for more options.
+# use '--ntrain' to train the same game in parallel.
+The result will be saved in train_log/DQN-breakout-ntrain
 ```

 Watch the agent play: